ArctosDB/documentation-wiki/_documentation/catalog.markdown

 The above example finds all specimens with any type of identifier (except catalog number)

-containing the string “123.”
+containing the string "123."
 As of this writing, that search returns 9330 specimens.
 Additional criteria, coupled with Arctos’ sorting capability, is hopefully enough to find the specimen data of interest.

-To get all search options, click Customize (near “Show More Options”), select a “My Other Identifier” (which will also then appear in results and on various forms), and choose “Show 3-part ID Search.”
+To get all search options, click Customize (near "Show More Options"), select a "My Other Identifier" (which will also then appear in results and on various forms), and choose "Show 3-part ID Search."

 <div class="separator" style="clear:both;text-align:center">